CommitteeOfZero/polyversal-coz-linux-patcher/README.md

 ## Game Short Names

-Here you can find a table of all the SciADV games which have received patches and their corresponding short name required by the patcher script.
+Here you can find a table of all the SciADV games which have received patches and their corresponding short name required by the script's CLI mode.
 The app ID is also provided as a quick reference for compatdata folders.

 | **Game**              | **Short Name** | **App ID** |
 | ----------------      |:--------------:|:----------:|